 It’s remarkable how pervasive the assumption is that Jesus told stories for the same reason that aspiring preachers and teachers today are urged to tell stories—to get people’s attention, entertain, illustrate the point in a homely and accessible fashion, provide vividness, bring clarity, and so on.
 I came across it this morning in an MA hermeneutics paper that I am marking.
 The student suggests that the rabbinic practice of telling stories to communicate spiritual or heavenly truths would have been familiar to first century Jewish audiences.
 So Jesus would have been speaking “in a familiar currency”, which would have facilitated “maximum understanding amongst the audience”.
-She then quotes from Fee and Stuart’s classic How to Read the Bible for All Its Worth : “Jesus was not trying to be obtuse, he fully intended to be understood”.
+She then quotes from Fee and Stuart’s classic : “Jesus was not trying to be obtuse, he fully intended to be understood”.

 I don’t have a copy of the book to hand so I can’t check the context, but presumably the student has not seriously misrepresented their view.
 In any case, the argument of the essay is that Jesus spoke in parables in order to make his teaching about the kingdom of God as clear and simple as he possibly could, and I suspect that a lot of people share that opinion.